Wiztek712/ApplicationsDistribuees/README.md

 - pilote and team folder store entity, repository and controller java files.
 - LoadDatabase.java loads demo data.
 - Please find API explanations directly in the controller functions.
-- Go to http://localhost:8080/ to see the pilote and team lists
+- Go to http://localhost:8080/ to see the pilote and team lists.
+- You can run tests for some basic features.